-Here’s a few suggestions that may help your child feel comfortable and excited about going to the dentist.
+Here are a few suggestions that may help your child feel comfortable and excited about going to the dentist.

 This post may contain affiliate links.
 Read more about them here.